Code-Institute-Submissions/Second_Milestone_Project-3/README.md

 # HTML CSS & JS Quiz

 This is a travel website that users can use to find out more about Iceland, its cities, attractions, natural wonders and more.
-Travel website allows users who have not yet traveled to Iceland, to find more about their destination that they would like to visit.
+Travel website allows user who has not yet traveled to Iceland, to find more about his destination of travel and what they would like to visit.
-By using the website's search bar they can pick cities and what they would like to do there, the website will then display this destination on google map and show locations of interest to the user.
+Using two search bars on website they can pick location and nearbyplaces they would like to search for, the website will then display this destination on google map and show locations of interest to the user.
 Furthermore it will also showcase articles about different attractions depending on the city that user has searched for.

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 Strategy plane:
 - I aim to build a fully functional HTML, CSS and JS travel website that will give newcomers a place where they can go and find out more about Iceland.

 - As a user type, I want to use the website to find out more about travel destinations of my interest.
 - As a user type, I want to be able to search for more locations and go through articles.
 - As a user type, I want to have an insight of what different cities have to offer in terms of attractions, hotels, food and restaurants...
+- As a user type, I would like to contact the website admin in case of any questions.

 Scope plane:
 - User should be able to search for their location using search bar.
 - There should be articles about different tourist attractions in Iceland.
-- Different articles should be displayed on location page depending on what city did use searched for.
+- Articles should be displayed on location page after user has provided the input and clicked the "search" button.
+- There should be "Contact Us" page that that be used in case user has any questions or would like to contact the admin of the page.

 Structure plane:
 - User Interface: